 Check out one of our many interviews from the big 200th episode party for Supernatural.
 In the first one, Jared Padalecki answers a tough question: Who would win in a fight, Soulless Sam or Demon Dean?
 Then TAKE OUR POLL to let us know which of them you think would win.

 Things are getting back to normal on Supernatural.
 In the fourth episode, Sam and a now-human Dean are on the case, investigating some possible werewolf attacks.
 Though Dean seems to think the president and Internet currency may be to blame.

-Post your thoughts on tonight’s return of the Ghostfacers.
+Post your thoughts on the third episode of season 10, directed by Jensen Ackles.
 Click HERE for my full recap or keep reading for my quick thoughts.

-After a long wait, Supernatural is finally back!
-Post your thoughts on tonight’s episode.
-Click HERE for my full recap or keep reading for my quick analysis.
+Post your thoughts on the second episode of season 10.
+Click HERE for my full recap or keep reading for my quick thoughts.